NSMohd/cdn-solution/README.md

 ## Description

 This Web API project serve basic purpose of register/delete/update/get User using ASP.NET Core Web API.
 This Web API can be used with https://github.com/NSMohd/cdn-solution-client which is ASP.NET Core Web App in MVC Architecture.
+The database uses MSSQL.

 ## Table of Contents